NeveIsa/MATH499/Readme.md

 - Make sure you pass your USC_USERNAME to --account
 - Make sure you are calling your python script in the last line - python YourScript.py
 - Be careful about the time for which you reserve resources in the --time field.
 Only reserve the amount you need.
-- Experiment with smaller time values first to see epoch time estimates (see STEP 4) and accordingly over provision resource time by about 25%.
+- Experiment with smaller time values first to see epoch time estimates (see STEP 4) and accordingly overprovision resource time by about 25%.

 ```